ServiceWeaver/weaver/website/blog/quick_intro.md

     text-align: left;
     margin-top: 0.5em;
     color: #e06666'>
 📝 <i><b>Write your application as a modular binary.
-Deploy it is a set of microservices!</b></i></p>
+Deploy it as a set of microservices!</b></i></p>

 <p style='text-align: justify; margin-bottom: 0.5em;'>